Himanshu8Mittal/Time-Savvy-UI/README.md

 # Time-Savvy-UI
-Acomprehensive interactive frontend developed for the web app Time Savvy using Streamlit
+A comprehensive interactive frontend developed for the web app Time Savvy using Streamlit